The Canonical Record · Genesis 6 · Numbers 13

 Goliath of Gath and the survival of the Anakim line

-2 Samuel 21:15–22 names four further giant figures defeated in David’s reign: Ishbi-benob, Saph (or Sippai), Lahmi, and an unnamed man with six fingers on each hand and six toes on each foot, “descended from the giants in Gath.”
-The text closes the lineage explicitly: “These four were descended from the giants in Gath; and they fell by the hand of David and his servants.”
+Nor is he the end of it.
+2 Samuel 21:15–22 names four more giants who fell in David’s wars: Ishbi-benob, Saph, Lahmi, and a nameless man with six fingers on each hand and six toes on each foot — and the text spells out where they came from.
+“These four were descended from the giants in Gath; and they fell by the hand of David and his servants.”
+Read it as a closing entry.
+The line is being shut.

 What the canonical record preserves and what it does not